-- Client Money Market Balances: Money Market Deposit Accounts (MMDAs) are like savings bank accounts where clients deposit money and in return earn a high rate of interest on it.
-Ameritrade's Client Money Market Balances have grown rapidly from $9.3 billion in 2006 to $61 billion in 2012, largely because of Ameritrade's strategy to migrate all client assets to MMDAs.
-With MMDAs gaining popularity among retail investors, we currently estimate that the figure could reach $67 billion by the end of the Trefis forecast period.
-There could be a potential 5% upside to our price estimate if the figure reaches $90 billion by 2019.
+- Client Money Market Balances: Money Market Deposit Accounts (MMDAs) are like savings bank accounts where clients deposit money and in return earn interest on it.
+Ameritrade's Client Money Market Balances have grown rapidly from $9.3 billion in 2006 to $73.5 billion in 2014, largely because of Ameritrade's strategy to migrate all client assets to MMDAs.
+And with MMDAs gaining popularity among retail investors, we currently estimate that the figure could reach $90 billion by the end of the Trefis forecast period.
+There could be a potential 5% upside to our price estimate if the figure reaches $105 billion by 2019.

 For additional details, select a driver above or select a division from the interactive Trefis split for Ameritrade at the top of the page.

 Ameritrade is an online brokerage that allows individual investors to trade equities, options and other securities in the market.
 Ameritrade also offers money market account services and investment services wherein client assets are invested in money market mutual funds, other mutual funds, and company programs such as AdvisorDirect and Amerivest TM.
 Ameritrade earns a fee in return for its services, which is a percentage of the client asset balances.

 The most valuable part of Ameritrade's business is the net interest the company earns on client assets.
 In higher interest rate environments, Ameritrade is able to generate more net interest income than it does via trading commissions.

 High interest yield on large client balances

 A large portion of Ameritrade's interest earning client assets are allocated to money market accounts.
 Ameritrade has more than $70 billion worth of balances in money market accounts on which it currently earns a net interest yield of about 1.10%.
 Furthermore, Ameritrade has $19 billion of interest earning assets on which it earns a net interest yield of over 3%.